Quantum Cryptography

 Looming problem: Eve with a quantum computer can break public key cryptography and learn Alice’s message

-Luckily, when one door closes (public key cryptography) another door opens (quantum cryptography)
+Luckily, when one door closes (public key cryptography) another door opens (quantum cryptography).
+Quantum cryptography is a way for Alice and Bob to share a secret ket without being physically together.

-To do quantum cryptography, we need quantum particles.
-There are many types of quantum particles, but for cryptography, it makes sense to use photons - individual particles of light.
+To do quantum cryptography, we need qubits.
+There are many types of qubits, but for cryptography, it makes sense to use photons - individual particles of light.
 Photons are:

 • Fast (good!)